Our Next Baby Dedication is Saturday, June 16, 2018! To participate in this scheduled dedication, please sign up no later than May 20, 2018.

 Do you commit to be parents with patience, recognizing that with your inherent strengths and weaknesses, your desire to shape your child is a loving act that will require time, prayer, and God in order to produce in your children what He and you hope for?

-If you have registered to participate in a scheduled public or group child dedication service, you will contacted by the church office the week before the ceremony information regarding what to expect during the service.
+If you have registered to participate in a scheduled group child dedication service, you will be contacted by the church office the week before the ceremony and provided information regarding what to expect during the service.

 Does The Gate Church baptize infants?